klauza/guessNumberGame/README.md

 - last development version: `1.1.0`
 <br/>

-- Player must guess a number between a min and max.
+- player must guess a number between a range
-- player gets a certain amount of guesses
+- there is a certain amount of guesses
-- notify player of guesses remaining
-- notify the player of the correct answer if loose
+- possible to restart the game numerous number of times
-- let player choose to play again

 ***
 <em>The idea of this app has been taken & converted from Brad Traversy lessons</em>